As the CEO, your focus is on the big picture growth of your company and the overarching strategies that go along with it.

 Oftentimes, savvy companies realize self-service systems may exasperate customers or complicate customer service efforts.
 Other times, brands can benefit from using self-service support or a mix of self-service and agent support.
 As long as you view this through the lens of your brand and your particular customers’ needs, you’ll be able to make this decision strategically.

 How can we create the right quality assurance processes, and measure the right metrics, to improve our customer experience?

 Your job isn’t to directly oversee quality control.
-But, when you’re on a mission to scale your company, you’re likely invested in improving the quality of your products, services and customer service since quality bubbles up to growth.
-But these improvements are rarely made without solid business processes, feedback mechanisms and customer experience measurements in place, and the right technology to empower them.
+But, when you’re on a mission to scale your company, you’ve likely invested in improving the quality of your products, services, and customer service since quality bubbles up to growth.
+But these improvements are rarely made without solid business processes, feedback mechanisms, and customer experience measurements in place, and the right technology to empower them.

 As a CEO, you have a lot on your plate.
-But customer satisfaction, and the strategies that can fuel it should get attention and thoughtful questions from you since it plays such a key role in your revenue and company success.
-Please contact us any time to learn more.
+But customer satisfaction and the strategies that can fuel it should get attention and thoughtful questions from you since it plays such a key role in your revenue and company success.
+Please contact us at any time to learn more.